latextemplates/IEEE/README.md

 The author of the class offers a large FAQ at <http://www.michaelshell.org/tex/ieeetran/>.
 Please read on there.
-The other possiblity is to execute `texdoc ieeetran` and read in the documentation.
+The other possibility is to execute `texdoc ieeetran` and read in the documentation.
-For example, there is an explanation of how to typeset the afficiliation information with four or more authors properly.
+For example, there is an explanation of how to typeset the affiliation information with four or more authors properly.

 ### Q: How can I synchronize updates from the template to my repository?